lumaa-dev/AboutApps/README.md

 Learn more about the usage of [Artifical Intelligence](https://apps.lumaa.fr/legal/ai) in Lumaa's projects and his opinions on it.

 ## Extra
-The NumMemory and Fraca links use the [Desire Path](https://d.lumaa.fr/desirepath) redirection system.
+The NumMemory link use the [Desire Path](https://d.lumaa.fr/desirepath) redirection system.

 ## Excluded Content
 This repository contains the full website, except these elements: